Academic Misconduct

 If you suspect a classmate is cheating or committing another type of academic dishonesty, notify your instructor, professor, or teaching assistant.
 It is the job of the instructor (not the student) to determine if misconduct occurred.
 All you need to do is report what you heard or saw.

 Talking about suspected misconduct is difficult, especially if it involves someone you know.
 Your academic advisor can be a great resource to help you if you need to talk to someone about your situation.
-The Dean of Students Office also has staff available.
+The Office of Student Assistance and Support also has staff available.

 Why academic integrity matters